Rotating charged black holes shadow in quintessence: Null Geodesics and impact parameters

 with separability Carter constant $\mathcal{K}$.
-The dynamics of test particle around rotating charge black hole in quintessence are completely determined by the equations (\ref{tuch})-(\ref{phiuch}).
-When $c=0$, these geodesic equations reduces to Kerr-Newman black hole.
-Now, we are going to study the geometry of photon near a black hole for that, we are introducing two impact parameters $\eta$ and $\xi$, which takes form in terms of energy $\mathcal{E}$, angular momentum $\mathcal{L}$ and carter constant $\mathcal{K}$ as
+The dynamics of the test particle around rotating charge black holes in quintessence are completely determined by the Eqs.~(\ref{t})-(\ref{phi}).
+In the limit of $q\rightarrow0$, these geodesic equations reduce for Kerr black hole in quintessence \cite{Abdujabbarov:2015pqp} and when $c=0$, these geodesic equations reduce for Kerr black hole \cite{Frolov:1998wf}.

+Next, we are willing to study the geometry of photons near the black hole.
+We are introducing two impact parameters $\eta$ and $\xi$ in terms of energy $\mathcal{E}$, angular momentum $\mathcal{L}$, and carter constant $\mathcal{K}$